 Advice about sleep

-- Try to go to bed and get up at the same time every day, at the weekends as well as during the week.
+- Try to go to bed and rise at the same time every day, even on the weekend (even when you slept poorly).